flowershow/flowershow-app/content/blog/how-to-add-edit-this-page-button.md

 ---
-title: "Flowershow Cloud: How to Enable 'Edit this page' Button"
+title: "How to Enable 'Edit this page' Button in Flowershow"
 description: Learn how to add an edit button to your Flowershow pages that links directly to GitHub, allowing readers to contribute improvements to your content.
 date: 2025-03-18
 authors: